Brandon Mayfield: Arrest and detention

-As was discovered during the court case, the FBI's records show that this fingerprint, despite the sworn testimony of FBI and DOJ agents, was in all reality not an exact match but only one of 20 prints "similar" to the ones retrieved from Madrid.
+As was discovered during the court case, the FBI's records show that this fingerprint, despite the sworn testimony of FBI and DOJ agents, was not an exact match but only one of 20 prints "similar" to the ones retrieved from Madrid.
 Based on that list of people with "similar prints" the FBI launched an extensive investigation of all 20 individuals using letters of national security.
 The investigation included medical records, financial records, employment records, etc. on all 20 people and their families.
 It was during this investigation that Brandon Mayfield's name rose to the top of the list.

-On May 6th, the FBI arrested Mayfield at his office in Beaverton, a suburb of Portland.
+On May 6, the FBI arrested Mayfield at his office in Beaverton, a suburb of Portland.
 The arrest was similar to the contemporary Mike Hawash case, under a material witness warrant rather than under charge; he was held with no access to family and limited access, if any, to legal counsel.
 The FBI initially refused to inform either Mayfield or his family why he was being detained or where he was being held.
 His family found out the extent of the allegations by watching the news, learning that someone had leaked the nature of the FBI investigation to the Associated Press, precipitating the rushed arrest.

 He was at first held at a Multnomah County jail under a false name; he was later transferred to an unidentified location.
 His family protested that Mayfield had no connection with the bombings, his passport was expired, he was at home on the day of the attack, and had not been off the continent in over 11 to 14 years.